knobs-dials/pg_sizes/README.md

 The database summary comes entirely from data in [pg_class](https://www.postgresql.org/docs/9.6/catalog-pg-class.html) for each database.

-The column stuff uses [pg_column_size and octet_length](https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADMIN-DBOBJECT)
-(and some assumptions about how those relate to TOAST and indices, which is probably at least part of why they seem a little different)
+The column stuff uses [pg_column_size and octet_length](https://www.postgresql.org/docs/9.6/functions-admin.html#FUNCTIONS-ADMIN-DBOBJECT), and some assumptions about how those relate to TOAST and indices, which is probably at least part of why they seem a little different.

 # Caveats

 Proof of concept version, contains various hardcoded assumptions.
-I still need to reread the docs on the various size functions to ensure it means what I think it means.
+I still need to reread the docs on the various size functions to ensure it means precisely what I think it means.

 The column summaries need to read a lot of table data.
 Which is slowish, and for databases larger than RAM will probably shred your nicely warmed caches.